 On the way to the River Dee

-After a short hike we found a spot which was suiteable to inflate our packrafts and to easily get into the river.
-On some spots the river was partly frozen but as we realized later on it was not difficult to break with our packrafts through the ice.
+After a short hike, we found a spot which was suitable to inflate our packrafts and to easily get into the river.
+On some spots, the river was partly frozen but as we realized later on it was not difficult to break with our packrafts through the ice.

 Inflating the Packrafts

 Having inflated our packrafts we were good to go.
 Konstantin inflated his packraft on a different spot but Patrick was the first one who made it into the river.